 To the untrained eye, a carpenter ant and a termite are hard to tell apart.
 After all, they’re both oblong in shape, have a dark color and have four wings.
 They both also damage wood.
 But there are some major differences between the two pests.

-- A termite’s wings are shaped like a paddle; a carpenter ant’s wings are pointy.
+- A termite’s wings are shaped like a paddle.
+A carpenter ant’s wings are pointy.

 - The wings of a termite are two times as long as its body.